pydongery/blog/_posts/2025-03-14-ExpansionTricks.md

 tags: [C++, C++26, reflection, experiments, tricks]
 author: Che
 ---
 [P1306](https://wg21.link/p1306) gives us compile time repetition of a statement _for each_ element of a range - what if we instead want the elements as a pack without introducing a new function scope?

 In this blog post we'll look at the `expand` helper, expansion statements and how arbitrary ranges can be made decomposable via structured bindings to reduce the need for IILEs.

 ## Element-wise expansion
-### The `expand` Pattern
+### The `expand` pattern
-The reflection features introduced in [P2996](https://wg21.link/p2996) by themselves are sufficient to expand a range at compile time as a library feature.
+The reflection features introduced in [P2996](https://wg21.link/p2996) by themselves are sufficient to iterate over a compile time range.
 The paper introduces a helper [`expand`](https://wg21.link/p2996#implementation-status) for this purpose, here's a slightly modified version:

 ```c++
 template <auto...
 Elts>